TehFlaminTaco/Reverse-Programmer-Notation/README.md

 - &#39;truthy&#39;: push true if the value is truthy, false otherwise.
 - &#39;debug&#39;: Output debug information.
 - &#39;local&#39;: push the &#39;local&#39; array to the stack.
 Useful with asoc, as local is also accessible from the current namespace.
+- &#39;tostack&#39;: push a stack containing each individual substring of a to the stack.
+- &#39;inverse&#39;: push an upside down version of a

 ## Defining Functions